 Price: Free / $9.99 per 3 months / $19.99 per year

-StrongLifts 5×5 is an app for strength training.
+StrongLifts Weight Lifting Log is an app for strength training.
 It uses the popular StrongLifts workout routine and tracks your progress as you go.
 Some of the other features include a set timer, a calendar for tracking, Wear OS support, and some other neat stuff.
 You do workouts several days a week for about 45 minutes at a time.
-You get cloud backups in case you switch devices, A/B workouts to shake things up, and there are a ton of workout videos to show you how everything works.
-It’s better for exercise routines than it is for tracking, but it’s very effective for strength training.
+You get cloud backups if you switch devices, A/B workouts to shake things up, and there are a ton of workout videos to show you how everything works.
+It’s better for exercise routines than tracking, but it’s very effective for strength training.

 Price: Free / Up to $4.99

 Workit is another combination of a workout tracker and workout routines.
 This one focuses a bit more on tracking than actual routines, though.
 You get an exercise recorder.
-You simply put in what you did, how many times you did it, and for how long and the app does the rest.
+You put in what you did, how many times you did it, and for how long, and the app does the rest.
 It also works with cardio as well as weightlifting in case you need something that does both.
-There are some decent workouts and exercises available, but most of it isn’t anything you haven’t seen before.
+Some decent workouts and exercises are available, but most of it isn’t anything you haven’t seen before.
 It’s a decent app with a relatively cheap price tag.
 Some of the better features are premium-only.
 That’s not a huge deal, but we thought you should know.

 You Are Your Own Gym

-You Are Your Own Gym is an excellent workout app for strength training.
+You Are Your Own Gym is an excellent bodybuilding app for strength training.
 It features a variety of bodybuilding workouts with no equipment necessary.
 There are 200 no-equipment exercises.
 You can also get an optional plugin that gives you access to video tutorials on all 200 exercises.
 That’s basically it for this app.
 It gives you the ability to continue training even on days when you can’t make it to a gym.
-It’s also goes for a reasonable price and the UI is fairly easy to work with.
-This one is almost exclusively workout routines, although there are a couple of minor tracking features as well.
+It also goes for a reasonable price, and the UI is relatively easy to work with.
+This one is almost exclusively workout routines, although there are a couple of minor tracking features.